One of the most frustrating things that happen when browsing a website is unexpected layout changes on a page.

 You can also use Chrome Lighthouse or the DevTools in Chrome as lab tools.

-This is because testing the data in a development environment provides a different experience than testing on the live site, since the relevant assets (CSS, fonts, images, etc.) are already cached in the live site’s browser memory.
+However, the real testing of layout changes doesn’t end with these tools.
+Testing in a development environment gives different results than the live site, since assets (CSS, fonts, images) are already cached in the browser on the live site.

-So, how can you perform a thorough test for layout changes on a page?
+How can you perform a thorough test?
 Here are two recommended methods…

 First Method – Layout Shift Regions

-In the first method, we intentionally slow down the site’s loading speed for testing purposes.
-When the site loads extremely slowly, you can observe which elements changed and how many layout changes occurred on the page.
+In this method, we intentionally slow down the site’s loading speed for testing purposes.
+When the site loads extremely slowly, you can observe which elements changed and how many layout shifts occurred.

-Dynamic elements will also load slowly, and all layout changes will be visible.
-You can do this using Chrome DevTools as follows:
+Dynamic elements will also load slowly, making all layout changes visible.
+You can set this up using Chrome DevTools:

-After setting the connection speed to slow, go to the Elements tab and then proceed to the “More Tools” section (inside the three-dot menu) and select “Rendering.”
+After setting the connection speed to slow, go to the Elements tab, then “More Tools” (inside the three-dot menu) and select “Rendering.”

-At the bottom, you will see “Layout Shift Regions.”
-Activate this option and then reload the page.
-Now, you’ll be able to see areas where layout changes occur highlighted in blue.
+At the bottom, you’ll see “Layout Shift Regions.”
+Activate this option and reload the page.
+Areas where layout changes occur will be highlighted in blue.

 You can also see the specific element causing the layout shift in the PageSpeed Insights report.

-Another way to check layout shifts is by navigating to the Performance tab in Chrome DevTools and clicking on “Start profiling and reload page.”
-This action will refresh the page and provide you with a profile report titled “Experience.”
+Navigate to the Performance tab in Chrome DevTools and click “Start profiling and reload page.”
+This refreshes the page and provides a profile report under “Experience.”

 How to Improve Your CLS Score